 Ever the historian, Peterson regards the “overwhelming horrors of privation and necessity” as the real problem of history (why not study economics, then?).
 Of course this is and was a major problem — but shall we simply shut down the departments of academics who want to study other major problems?
 Accusing “soft,” “irrational,” Continental-inspired scholars of various psychopathologies ensures Peterson will never have to tackle the vast empirical literature on those inequalities that reach demonstrably oppressive proportions.
 Analytic feminism?
 Feminist empiricists?
 Feminist scientists, feminist historians?
 Thinkers with plenty of methodological rigor and no affections of style calmly making their cases?
 Such people do not exist for Peterson, who historically bonds social justice with the non-analytic postmodernism in order to dismiss them together.

-If we use the term “postmodernism,” it becomes rather easy to group French intellectuals with vehement disagreements into a unified school and hence dismiss them — or as used to be the case — to publish more books on postmodernists as if they were as tidily clustered as impressionists.
+If we use the term “postmodernism,” it becomes rather easy to group French intellectuals with vehement disagreements into a unified school and hence dismiss them — or, as used to be the case, to publish books on postmodernists as though they were as tidily a clustered group as the impressionists.
 Whether we are talking about movements in art, music, literature, or thought, grouping related figures together under key terms is academically profitable and easily publishable.
 Decades later, however, the most brittle terms fall apart.
 Postmodernism — as a (deeply Americanized) grouping of ideas, as a historical moment, and as a term — was declining before Peterson’s rise, roughly in sync with this Google Ngram chart:

-I welcome the death of the term “postmodernism;” the thinkers associated with it mainly died 15–35 years ago; contemporary French intellectualism is not nearly what it used to be.
+I welcome the death of the term.
+The thinkers associated with it mainly died 15–35 years ago; contemporary French intellectualism is not nearly what it used to be.
 I do not know, frankly, what to call our age, but we need to do better than post-postmodernism or post-truth.
-Whatever might be happening in global contemporary ideas, and might not be happening in France, new terms, hopefully free of a “post,” will be required.
+Whatever might be happening in global contemporary ideas, and might not be happening in France, new terms, hopefully free of a post-, will be required.
 What better foil for Peterson’s heroics than a dead movement — which wasn’t really a movement — of dead philosophers?
 Perhaps, deep in his psyche, he still atones for the Lacanian obscurity of Maps of Meaning’s diagrams?
-Or its very “postmodern” beginning, which begins by elevating his confessional, subjective experiences above a scientific, detached quest for meaning and completely neglects the linguistics literature on semantics and signification?
+Or its very “postmodern” introduction, which elevates his confessional, subjective experiences above a scientific, detached quest for meaning while completely neglecting the linguistics literature on semantics and signification?
 Peterson never comments on the analytic tradition of philosophy; he has the soul of a continental.
 So why resist his own disposition?